dturvene/tensorflow2_python3/README.md

 # Repo Layout

 ## ml.Dockerfile
-THis is the dockerfile used to build the image.
+This is the dockerfile used to build the image.
+See `ml.sh:host_build` for its use.

-It creates a non-privileged user matching the user id/group of the owner of the host volumes.
+This dockerfile creates a non-privileged user matching the user id/group of the owner of the host volumes.

 The container starts in root.
 The first step is to run `su user1` to switch to the non-privileged user1 and load the `.bashrc`.